p-karisani/illness-dataset/README.md

 # illness-dataset
-This is the extended version of the dataset introduced in the following paper: <br/>
+This is the extended version of the dataset introduced in the first revision of the following paper: <br/>
-*Contextual Multi-View Query Learning for Short Text Classification in User-Generated Data*, Payam Karisani, Negin Karisani, and Li Xiong.
-Preprint 2021.
+*Multi-View Active Learning for Short Text Classification in User-Generated Data*, Payam Karisani, Negin Karisani, and Li Xiong.
+EMNLP Findings 2022.
 [Link](https://arxiv.org/abs/2112.02611)

 **Dataset Description** <br/>
 See the paper for details, but in short: the dataset consists of 22,660 documents (tweets) collected in 2018 and 2019.
 It spans across four domains: Alzheimer's, Parkinson's, Cancer, and Diabetes.
 You can see the stats below. <br/>